Trustee Resolutions for Discretionary Trusts in Australia: Everything You Need to Know

 Many trustees misunderstand or overlook essential steps in the resolution process.
 These are some of the most common errors:

-Even if you "intended" to distribute, if you didn't formally resolve by 30 June, it doesn’t count.
+Even if you intended to distribute, if you did not formally resolve by 30 June, it does not count for tax purposes.

-Oral decisions or vague emails don’t hold up.
+Oral decisions or vague emails do not hold up.
 You need a clear, signed, dated document.

 You can only distribute to individuals or entities listed as beneficiaries in the trust deed.